WeakTr: Exploring Plain Vision Transformer for Weakly-supervised Semantic Segmentation: Introduction

-The main contributions of this paper can be summarized as follows: \begin{itemize} \item We exploit the inherent properties of multi-layer, multi-head self-attention maps in plain ViT and devise an effective adaptive attention fusion strategy for generating high-quality class activation maps.
+\begin{itemize} \item We exploit the inherent properties of multi-layer, multi-head self-attention maps in plain ViT and devise an effective adaptive attention fusion strategy for generating high-quality class activation maps.
 This is the first work that sheds light on the importance of different attention heads for CAM and WSSS.

-\item We have explored a concise and efficient framework (WeakTr) based on plain ViT for WSSS.
-Our WeakTr framework enables end-to-end generation of high-quality CAMs and efficient online retraining through a simple but effective gradient clipping decoder.
+\item We have explored a concise and efficient framework (WeakTr) based on plain pre-trained ViTs for WSSS.
+Our WeakTr framework enables end-to-end generation of high-quality CAM and efficient online retraining through a simple but effective gradient clipping decoder.
 The overall training speed of the WeakTr framework is about 2.6 times that of the baseline framework.